-SAN ANTONIO – Researchers at the Southwest National Primate Research Center are now revealing how four baboons escaped a Westside San Antonio facility on Saturday.
+SAN ANTONIO – Researchers at the Southwest National Primate Research Center are now revealing how four baboons escaped the Westside San Antonio facility on Saturday.

 The primates were rounded up pretty quickly before they were injured, or came in direct contact with humans.